 Being effective is tightly connected to habits.
 Increasing your production requires repetitive actions and consistency.
 I mean, productivity is not something you do once and you’re done.
 It’s a way of living, a habit.
 Either you’re are a productive person or you are not.

-So, the only way to become less lazy and more productive is to form good habits and break the bad ones.
-In short, do more focused work and less social media marathoning, where you try to reach the end of the posts inside your feed.7
+So, the only way to become less lazy and more productive is to change your bad habits with good ones.
+In short, do more focused work and less social media marathoning, where you try to reach the end of the posts inside your feed.6

 And even though setting goals is the favorite expression of the self-help industry gurus, it’s not the key factor for achieving success, and it’s not the most important thing.